LennartFr/global-financing-blockchain/README.md

 This code pattern is licensed under the Apache Software License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1 (DCO)](https://developercertificate.org/) and the [Apache Software License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 [Apache Software License (ASL) FAQ](https://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN)

+## Lennart notes:

+1. If npm install and start don't work, do 'nvm use 8.12.0' to get the correct version of npm
+1. docker rmi $(docker images -q)
+1. In VSCode do teardown to rebuild the Blockchain system